martindocs/martindocs/README.md

   - The weather Dashboard using The Open Weather Map.
   - **Tools Used:** 🛠️ JavaScript (ES6+), Boostrap, JQuery, API's
 - [Readme Generator](https://github.com/martindocs/mtatarski-readme-generator)
-  - The Readme Generator is a Node.js command-line application built to simplify the creation of professional README files for GitHub projects.
+  - Command-line application built in Node.js to simplify the creation of professional README files for GitHub projects.
   - **Tools Used:** 🛠️ JavaScript (ES6+), Node.js
 - [Books Finder API](https://github.com/martindocs/book-finder)
   - Uses Google Books API, leverages 'async/await' for efficiency, and offers a user-friendly interface to search, view, and save books.